YunoHost-Apps/my_webdav_ynh/doc/DESCRIPTION.md

-This application installs a Webdav serveur on your Yunohost .
-Several Webdav servers may be installed on the same Yunohost
+This application gives access to your Yunohost server with Webdav protocol

 ### Features

-- creation of a directory for each Webdav Server.
+- creation of a temporary directory for Webdav Server.
-- a sub-directory for each user
-- impossible acceess to machine root
-- same URL for each user : https://domain-name/webdav-name
+- access to directory /home when connecting to https://domain.tld/webdav
 - authentication with Yunohost user's 'credentials